The Progress and Consistency Tool (PaCT)

 Appropriate Ministry IT staff can access the PaCT dataset.
 Their role is to support users, investigate reported issues, and maintain the system.
 Researchers may request to use data from PaCT.
 All identifying information about the school and students will be removed from data used for research purposes.
 This ensures anonymity for students and schools.

-PaCT supports the consistency of decisions about students’ achievement in reading, writing, and mathematics.
+PaCT supports you to make consistent decisions about students’ achievement in reading, writing, and mathematics.

 PaCT moderates individual teachers' expectations through the frameworks and illustrations.
 It provides a common framework for teachers to make and discuss their judgment decisions with one another.
 Because all teachers use the same frameworks, signposts, and illustrations to make their judgments, they have more confidence that their own and their colleagues’ judgments are consistent and therefore dependable.
 Teachers’ aspect judgments are synthesised by PaCT to provide a dependable overall judgment.